Professionals / James M. Auslander

 Mr. Auslander received his legal degree from Harvard Law School (J.D., 2005) and his undergraduate degrees in Public Policy Studies and Economics, as well as a Certificate in Health Policy, from Duke University (B.A., magna cum laude, 2002).
 While attending Harvard, Mr. Auslander served as President of the Harvard Environmental Law Society (2003-04) and Line Editor on the Harvard Environmental Law Review.
 Mr. Auslander previously worked as a law clerk in the Environmental and Natural Resources Division, Law and Policy Section, of the U.S. Department of Justice, and as policy intern in the Director's office of the U.S. Export-Import Bank, focusing on international environmental policy.

-Mr. Auslander has been selected for inclusion in Super Lawyers Edition 2014 as a "Rising Star."
+Mr. Auslander has been selected for inclusion in Super Lawyers Editions 2014 and 2015 as a "Rising Star."

 NEPA, ESA & Fundamentals of Environmental Law, ELI Summer School Series, June 2013

 Environmental Issues Panel, ARTBA Transportation Construction Law and Regulatory Forum, June 2013